SoftwareHeritage/snippets/sysadmin/grid5000/cassandra/Readme.md

 [X] swh-storage installation
 [X] journal client for mirroring
 [X] monitoring by prometheus
-[ ] Add a tool to erase the reserved disks (useful to avoid zfs to detect the previous pools and be able to restart from scratch)
+[X] Add a tool to erase the reserved disks (useful to avoid zfs to detect the previous pools and be able to restart from scratch)
+[ ] Add some randome read load

 ## Possible improvments